-The tree will be just as much majestic: 75 years old, 28 meter high, 70 cm in diameter, the red spruce comes from Kočevje, in the Kočevsko region of Slovenia.
+The tree will be just as much majestic: 28 meter high, the red spruce comes from Andalo, in Trentino region of Italy.

-Both the Christmas tree and the ceramic nativity will be installed at the Vatican on 11 December and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January.
+Both Christmas tree and nativity have been inaugurated at the Vatican on 10 December and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January.

 Looking for a new Nativity scene for your household?
 Browse below our selection of hand-carved wooden and resin nativities from Italy.